 There are 3 dive centers on the island.
-For certified divers they offer morning, afternoon and night fun dive boat trips every day.
-For first-timers the dive center offers an introdives with the professional instructors or a base PADI Open Water Diver course.
+For certified divers they offer morning, afternoon, and night fun dive boat trips every day.
+For first-timers, the dive center offers intro dives with professional instructors or a base PADI Open Water Diver course.

 Omadhoo Dive Center can offer to the free divers the best dive sites of the Ari atoll with the innocent and beautiful underwater nature.
-And on the top of this – incredible free diving with manta rays and whale sharks.
+And on top of this – incredible free diving with manta rays and whale sharks.